tainstr/misura.doc/live.rst

 A username and a password will be prompted, and saved for any future connection to that machine.

-Saved connections will be displayed both as items in the **Recent servers** box on the welcome page of Live Acquisition, and as **Connect**->**Server** menu items.
+Saved connections will be displayed both as items in the **Recent servers** box on the welcome page of Live Acquisition, and as **Connect** -> **Server** menu items.

 Client network configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You should connect to the instrument through a crossover cable or a private hub just between the client PC and the instrument network interface.

-As the instrument provides no network auto-configuration, you will required to manually set-up your network interface in order to be able to reach that IP.
+As the instrument provides no network auto-configuration, you will be required to manually set-up your network interface in order to be able to reach that IP.

 Factory-installed clients usually have this configuration: